 A tip to help with the application of cleaners.
-The trick to getting good results is to thoroughly wet the bore.
+The trick to getting good results with any cleaner or solvent is to thoroughly and evenly wet the bore with it.
+This is the reason that the foaming bore cleaners work so well--they really wet the bore thoroughly.
 While most folks just wet a patch and run it through the bore a better method which gets more cleaner into the bore is to wrap an appropriately sized nylon (not brass) brush with a patch and then saturate the patch with the solution and scrub the bore.
 The patch will hold significantly more solution this way and if you have a particularly tough spot you can stop the patch and allow it to soak.

 I believe the results speak for themselves.
 The following points were noted.
 Of common regularly available "bore cleaners" that I tested only Accubore, Barnes CR-10, Butch's Bore Shine, MC-7, M-Pro 7, and Sweets showed any real ability to remove cooper fouling but none of them worked anywhere near the level of the KG12, M-Pro 7 Copper Remover, or ammonia based "copper solvent" solutions .
 No doubt that regular use would help to minimize copper fouling build up.
 Some of the solvents that did not show immediate ability to remove copper fouling may gradually lift it off after extended use but such tests are beyond the scope of this article.
 It has been reported by numerous users of the homebrew Ed's Red, that continued use seems to reduce any copper fouling and to make it much easier to remove.